-A hands-on investigation of cellular principles, metabolism, and genetics.
+A hands-on investigation of cellular principles, metabolism, genetics, and evolution.

-BIO 120 Principles of Anatomy and Physiology (3 credits)
+BIO 120: Principles of Anatomy and Physiology

 This is an introductory course on the anatomy and physiology of the human body.
 Basic cell and tissue structure will be covered, as well as the main organ systems and their functions (Integumentary, Skeletal, Muscular, Nervous, Endocrine, Cardiovascular, Lymphatic, Respiratory, Digestive, Urinary, Reproductive).